What are eating disorders?

 They can happen in young people of all backgrounds and cultures.

 Obsessional behaviour is often seen in young people with eating disorders.
 Some people are more at risk than others.
 Sensitive or anxious individuals, who are having difficulty becoming independent from their families are more at risk.
-Eating disorders can also run in your family.
+Eating disorders can run in families.

 What causes eating disorders?